daebalprime/daebalprime/README.md

 ### Projects 🤖
+#### Personal
 - **Hello Buddy(2021.09~2021.11)**
 	Take a role as Backend Developer.
 DB Schema Design, Spring Boot Development, etc.
-	 *This project conducted under the Samsung Software Academy For Youth 5th*
+	 *This project was conducted under the Samsung Software Academy For Youth 5th*
 - **Talk!
 Talk!
 Talk!(2021.07~2021.08)**
 	 Take a role as Backend Developer.
 I'd implemented Chat/WebRTC sockets and skeleton code for Frontend, some part of REST API.
 	 Spring Boot/PostgreSQL/WebSocket/Swagger/REST API.
-	 *This project conducted under the Samsung Software Academy For Youth 5th*
+	 *This project was conducted under the Samsung Software Academy For Youth 5th*
 - **OS Level Supports for Deferred Free to Prevent Use-After-Free (2020)**
 	 Write hook library and a part of Linux Kernel Module , analyze standard C library memory allocator and benchmark our mitigation's performance by CPU2017.
 	 *Under the guidance of advisor [**Prof.Moon**](https://hyungon.unist.ac.kr/) @ UNICSS.*